 Oduro, 32, ranks top-40 in Major League Soccer history in games played (341 – 14th), shots (496 – 25th) and goals scored (63 – 36th) since entering the league in 2006.
 He is one of 28 players in league history to record 60+ goals (63) and 30+ assists (32) in his career.

-Oduro earned one cap for the Ghana National Team, appearing in a 1-1 draw against Chile in 2012.
+Oduro made one international cap for the Black Stars team when he featured in Ghana’s 1-1 draw against Chile in 2012.